Skip to main content

 4. Creating and Maintaining Custom index.yaml

-You can create and maintain your own index.yaml to organize private modules.
+You can also maintain your own index.yaml to organize private modules.

 1. Create an index.yaml Template